Wusinho/Sass-react-config/README.md

 - Github: [@Wusinho](https://github.com/Wusinho)
 - LinkedIn: [Heber Lazo](https://www.linkedin.com/in/heber-lazo-benza-523266133/)

+## Show your support

+Give a star if you :star: like this project!
 ## In case you need the dependencies:

 - npm i core-js react react-dom